What is the Difference Between WHOIS Privacy Protection and Website Password Protection?

 Are WHOIS Privacy Protection and Website Password Protection Mutually Exclusive?

 The great thing about these two security features is that they can be applied to the same website at the same time.
 There are no compatibility issues or conflicts when your site is both WHOIS and Password Protected.
-As such, you can confidently hide your contact details while also protecting website pages which contain sensitive information.
+As such, you can confidently hide your contact details while also protecting website pages that contain sensitive information.

 Conclusion